-Upon the move to the Global Health Campus on 17 August 2018, a security deposit equivalent to six months' rent was also deposited at Credit Suisse as per the agreement with the Global Fund.
-The rental guarantee is released only upon the agreement of both the tenant and the lessor.
+WHO, on behalf of Unitaid, entered into a sub-lease agreement with The Global Fund, upon the move to the Global Health Campus on 17 August 2018.
+A security deposit equivalent to six months' rent was also deposited at Credit Suisse as per the agreement with the Global Fund.
+The rental guarantee can be released only upon the agreement of both the tenant and the lessor.
 In the absence of a court action brought by the lessor against the tenant within one year from the date on which the tenant has released the premises covered by the guarantee, the deposit will be liberated in full.